-Weather in Iowa and Storm Lake can be from one extreme to another and it's important to remember some simple things to make sure that you are ready when extreme weather comes to the region.
-On this page you will find some key information regarding the City of Storm Lake's preparedness as well as links to other resources that can help residents and businesses prepare.
+Weather in Iowa and Storm Lake can be from one extreme to another and it's important to remember some simple things to ensure that you are ready when extreme weather comes to the region.
+On this page, you will find some key information regarding the City of Storm Lake's preparedness as well as links to other resources that can help residents and businesses prepare.

 Iowa Severe Weather Awareness Week

 The State of Iowa and the City of Storm Lake participate in Iowa Severe Weather Awareness Week.
-In 2015 this is March 23rd through March 27th.
 Some activities include the following:

 Outdoor Warning Siren Testing